 You need to find that middle time in the growing season, or get some plastic fencing and light fence posts and use it to exclude them from the parts of the garden that are vulnerable.

-I have a good explanation on how to make compost in Weird things you can compost but I'll summarize here: compost is made by adding a mix of brown and green materials, adding a little water and letting them rot.
-Chicken poop is rich in nitrogen.
-Adding their coop litter to the compost pile is a great way to get rid of the litter and build up your compost.
+4) Poop is rich in nitrogen!I have a good explanation on how to make compost in Weird things you can compost but I'll summarize here: compost is made by adding a mix of brown and green materials, adding a little water and letting them rot.

-Chicken poop is actually a bit too strong to apply directly to growing plants but it's great in the compost pile.
+Even though chicken poop is a bit too strong to apply directly to growing plants, it's great in the compost pile.
 It can be added directly to the garden in the off season though.
 This gives the poop time to age a bit so it doesn't burn the roots of the growing plants.
-So when the chickens are digging around in your garden in fall or late winter, they're actually adding fertilizer too!

 5) Fall garden clean up.